akkartik/mu/Readme.md

   [products] <- instruction [ingredients]
   ```

-Result and ingredient *reagents* cannot contain instructions or infix
+Product and ingredient *reagents* cannot contain instructions or infix
 expressions.
 On the other hand, you can have any number of them.
 In
 particular, you can have any number of products.
 For example, you can perform
 integer division as follows: